ellemouton/website/content/drafts/taproot-prelims.md

 scripts from which it can be spent.
 Another cool thing is that if you choose to include script paths in your Taproot output, you can still add a regular key path like before.
-Let’s say, for example, that you want to be able to spend your output at any time, but you also want add three script paths so that it can also be spent in other scenarios: perhaps after 30 days you want your partner to be able to spend the output.
+Let’s say, for example, that you want to be able to spend your output at any time, but you also want to add three script paths so that it can also be spent in other scenarios: perhaps after 30 days you want your partner to be able to spend the output.
 That would be one script path.
 If you also have two other script paths (perhaps one is a 2-of-3 multi-sig and the other requires a pre-image reveal), then your Taproot output would be constructed as follows: